 It’s often hard to convince people—especially those who are otherwise healthy—to follow up with their primary care provider after a hospital discharge.
 But there are important reasons to do so:

-Stats like these underscore the importance of transitional care management (TCM)—comprehensive care provided to patients while they transition from one care setting, such as a hospital, to another care setting or home.
+Stats like these underscore the importance of transitional care management (TCM).
+TCM is the comprehensive care provided to patients while they transition from one care setting, such as a hospital, to another care setting or home.

 Yet TCM is woefully underused after most hospital discharges.
-Where it has gained traction, though, is among Medicare beneficiaries who are part of a value-based system, which aims to improve outcomes while reducing costs.
+Where it has gained traction, though, is among Medicare beneficiaries who are part of a value-based system.

-Transitional care management can result in a very significant 86.6% decrease in readmission rates.
+Transitional care management can reduce readmission rates by 86.6%.
 Medication reconciliation alone has been shown to reduce 30-day readmissions by 27%.

 Despite the clear benefits, medical practices face several challenges when it comes to providing timely transitional care management.